-The consequences of sleep deprivation can be severe.
+The consequences of poor sleep can be severe.
 Short term effects range from decreased mental alertness and diminished performance to a greater risk of occupational or automobile injuries.
-Prolonged sleep deprivation can lead to serious illness including a greater risk of heart attack, obesity and serious depression.
+Prolonged sleep difficulties can lead to serious illness including a greater risk of heart attack, obesity and serious depression.

 There are a number of problems that interfere with our sleep.
 Fortunately, these problems can be effectively treated.
 Insomnia is the most common condition treated with behavioral therapy.
 Dr. Loomis also treats people with the following problems:

 Difficulty adjusting to PAP treatment for sleep apnea

 Dysfunctional sleep patterns (being an extreme “morning lark” or “night owl”)

 Behavioral therapy gets to the root of the problem, rather than simply treating the symptoms.
 At Restorative Sleep, you will work one-on-one with Dr. Catherine Loomis to discover what is causing your sleep problem and how to treat it.
 You will learn skills you can use to keep your sleep problem at bay throughout your life.